To be considered for admission to the MScN or Diploma program applicants must have:

 2. A minimum grade of B (65%) in both the undergraduate statistics course and undergraduate nursing research course.

-3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner and Graduate Diploma options) as a Registered Nurse earned by the application due date.
+3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner options) as a Registered Nurse earned by the application due date.

 6. If the medium of instruction of your previous degree was not exclusively English, then scores from one of the English Language Proficiency tests as outlined in the university calendar will be required.